 Sharon D. Clarke

 Winning the 2019 Olivier Award for best actress in a musical in Caroline, or Change, Sharon D. Clarke returns to the West End to star in Death of a Salesman.
 Opening at the Young Vic earlier this year, the production received numerous five-star reviews praising Clarke’s performance.
 Notable performing credits include Porgy and Bess, Chicago and We Will Rock You.
-Later this year, Clarke will star in Blues in the Night at the Kiln Theatre.

 One of Britain’s beloved television and stage actresses, Meera Syal will return to London’s theatre scene to star in Noises Off at the Lyric Hammersmith.
 Throughout her career, Syal has written an original book for the West End premiere of Bombay Dreams, performed at the Apollo Victoria Theatre.
 In recent years, she has starred as Miss Hannigan in Annie and the Nurse in Romeo and Juliet at the Garrick Theatre, opposite Lily James and Richard Madden.